 This wasn’t my first victimization.
 I’d been sexually assaulted by a family member in 1982.
 I told my Mom and at first, she believed me.
 Later, after speaking to my father, she backtracked and took my uncle’s side: ‘you must have misunderstood.’
 These are stories that may yet find their own time and place to be shared — just not now.

 My friends, who had initially encouraged me to report the shovel incident to the police, had now shifted their position: they too wanted me to ‘let it go.’
-So I perjured myself on the stand to make the whole thing go away.
+So the whole thing was made to go away.
 But it didn’t.
 The charges were dismissed.
 My 17-year-old sense of self took another hit.